robotic-vision-lab/Dual-Interactive-Implicit-Neural-Network/README.md

 <img src="images/overview.png" alt="overview" width="400"/>

-Single image super-resolution (SISR) is a fundamental low-level computer vision problem that aims to recover a high-resolution (HR) image from its low-resolution (LR) counterpart.
-There are two main reasons for performing SISR:
-(i) to enhance the visual quality of an image for human consumption, and (ii) to improve the representation of an image for machine perception.
+Single image super-resolution (SISR) is a fundamental low-level computer vision problem that aims to recover a high-resolution image from its low-resolution counterpart.
+There are two main reasons for performing SISR: (i) to enhance the visual quality of an image for human consumption, and (ii) to improve the representation of an image for machine perception.
 SISR has many practical applications including robotics, remote sensing, satellite imaging, thermal imaging, medical imaging, and much more.

 This repository provides source code for our 2023 WACV paper titled "[Single Image Super-Resolution via a Dual Interactive Implicit Neural Network]()."
 Our